GoogleChrome/developer.chrome.com/site/en/docs/webstore/troubleshooting/index.md

 ## User data policy - disclosure policy {: #udp-disclosure-policy }

-Corresponds to notification ID: Purple Lithium
+Corresponds to notification ID: `Purple Lithium`

-This section addresses extensions that are in violation of the following section of the Chrome Web Store [developer program policies][docs-cws-policies]:

-{% Aside %}

-**Posting a Privacy Policy & Secure Transmission**

-If your Product handles personal or sensitive user data (including personally identifiable information, financial and payment information, health information, authentication information, website content and resources, form data, web browsing activity, user-provided content and personal communications), then your Product must:

-- Post a privacy policy, and
-- Handle the user data securely, including transmitting it via modern cryptography.

-{% endAside %}

 The User Data Privacy policy is a broad category under which several other policies are gathered.
 All of these policies have to do with the handling and transmission of sensitive information about the user.

 This policy applies to all extensions that collect user data.
-This particular section is to ensure that users are aware of what data is collected, and how it is collected, used and shared.
+This particular section is to ensure that users are aware of what data is collected, and how it is collected, used, and shared.

 ### Common reasons for removal/rejection {: #common-reasons-for-removalrejection_3 }

 - The extension is collecting user data but has not provided a privacy policy.
 - The privacy policy is not provided in the designated field—a common mistake here is providing the privacy policy in the description.
 - The privacy policy URL is not working.
 - The privacy policy is not accessible.
 - The privacy policy URL is not leading to privacy policy.